Fans Believe Sixers Can Win It All Ahead Of First-Round Playoff Matchup Against Toronto Raptors

 PHILADELPHIA (CBS) — On Saturday night, the Sixers hit the court for their first postseason game against the Toronto Raptors.
 The sports complex will be packed.

-The game starts at 6 p.m. at the Wells Fargo Center.READ MORE: Philadelphia Gun Violence: 2 Dead, 11 Others Injured In 9 Separate Shootings, Police Say
+The game started at 6 p.m. at the Wells Fargo Center.READ MORE: Suit Seeks To Overturn Renewed Philadelphia Mask Mandate

 Fans are already excited and are predicting a great game from the Sixers.